Prickly Pear Cactus

 Title: Lighthouse of Palo Duro Canyon

-Description: A landscape painting of the famous Lighthouse geological rock formation of Palo Duro Canyon, the largest canyon in Texas.
+A one-of-a-kind landscape painting of the famous Lighthouse geological rock formation of Palo Duro Canyon, the largest canyon in Texas.
 It stands alone on the canyon’s edge, a testament to the beauty of the Texas Panhandle.
+Hand-painted and signed in the lower left-hand corner by Texas artist Teresa Bernard.

 Artist Comments